tsotetsi/banking-withdrawal-fastapi/README.md

 ### 📝 License

-Apache 2.0 - See LICENSE file for details.
+MIT License - See LICENSE file for details.

 ### 🤝 Contributing